TheThirdOne/random-sorting/README.md

 |----------|-----------|---------|
 |![Heap Sort](images/heap-50.png)|![Ternary Heap Sort](images/ternary-heap-50.png)|![4ary Heap Sort](images/4ary-heap-50.png)|

 The loop is a little harder to come to a good understanding of.
+The pattern on the left is from moving the first most element to the end of the array in each iteration.
-There are still a few lines like the ones in heapify, but they are overshadowed by the pattern on the top of the main line.
-The pattern on the left is from _cause_.
+This causes `arr[0]` to always end up in `arr[n-1]`; subsequent iterations are not that clear cut though because `siftDown` is called.
+There are still a few lines like the ones in heapify, but they are overshadowed by the pattern on the top of the main line which leads to the crosshatching pattern in the heap sort.

+Looking at heap sort as a whole with this new unstanding, may emphasize and explain the pattern in the bottom left.
+The exact reason the lines and the crosshatching patterns arise should also be much clearer.

 ### [Merge Sort](https://en.wikipedia.org/wiki/Merge_sort)